-- employ the spouse or partner in the other person's business - take the spouse or partner into partnership in that business - HMRC can challenge some of these methods if they think the transfer is not genuine.
-Always take tax advice to be sure that your plan will work. - If you have children, it may be possible to switch income from one spouse to the other (as discussed above), so that both spouses' incomes remain below the £50,000 threshold for the High-Income Child Benefit Charge (HICBC).
+- make an outright gift of investments that produce taxable income - put savings and investments into joint names and share the income - employ the spouse or partner in the other person's business - take the spouse or partner into partnership in that business. - HMRC can challenge some of these methods if they think the transfer is not genuine.
+Always

+- take tax advice to be sure that your plan will work. - If you have children, it may be possible to switch income from one spouse to the other (as discussed above), so that both spouses' incomes remain below the £60,000 threshold for the High-Income Child Benefit Charge (HICBC).